uri-nyx/portfolio/content/projects/iron/_index.md

 categories = ['painting']
 +++

 Related to [Portraits](/projects/portraits/).
-These are imagined landscapes, painted on iron gall ink over gray paper, mostly to test the fluidity and pasticity of different recipes of iron gall inks.
+These are imagined landscapes, painted on iron gall ink over gray paper, mostly to test the fluidity and plasticity of different recipes of iron gall inks.

 {{< load-photoswipe >}}
 {{< gallery dir="/images/iron/" />}}